C.1 Essential elements of DS-projects

 Due to the large flexibility and wide variance of possible DS-projects, it is challenging to describe and evaluate them in a coherent fashion.
 Students always ask for a list of boxes they can check off, but including a very detailed list here would inevitably limit the range of possible projects.
 For instance, whereas most projects will probably use some combination of numeric and character data, other projects may focus primarily on text- or time-based data.
 Although providing descriptive statistics on the latter may make sense, these will play a very different role in the project.

-count_words()) or for computing with dates and times (e.g., the ds4psy functions
+count_words()) or for computing with dates and times (e.g., the functions

-diff_times()), this could be the beginning of a fantastic project.
-However, such projects would not begin with a particular dataset, yet involve data later (for testing and demonstrating the use of new functions).
+diff_times()), this can be the start of a fantastic project.
+However, such projects would not begin with a particular dataset, but only involve data at a later stage (for testing and demonstrating the use of new functions).

 To satisfy the understandable need for transparency without limiting the scope of possible projects, here is a description of the project’s minimial requirements (for passing the course) and some ways of scoring bonus points (for earning a good or excellent grade).